gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 # Registration and Discovery Metadata

+This will define any parameters needed for registration and discovery of the DTR flow features.

 ## Authorization Server Metadata
 Response type:
-: A `deferred` response type is introduced by this specification to be used in conjunction with the `code` value, in order to indicate to the OP that a deferred response is acceptable in order to fulfill the Authentication process in case it can't be done immediately
+: A `deferred` response type is introduced by this specification in order to indicate to the OP that a deferred authentication response is desired once the user interaction ends.
+Value MUST be provided in the response type attribute, and MUST NOT be used in conjunction with any other value.

 Grant type:
 <<<<<<< HEAD